Aaron Nava

 Michelle Cunningham, Google Marketing Platform

 Aaron is a true class act: calm when things are on edge, committed to the work, and deeply trusted by the people around him.
+He leads with empathy and clarity, and he has a rare ability to challenge teams to be better without losing the human side.
+Any team would win the jackpot to have him.

 Lara Burniston, SVP Global Head of Business Transformation and Engagement